 As the body of a human being cannot naturally produce iodine, it needs to be taken in by means of foods.

-Cretinism, being most frequently caused by congenital hypothyroidism, needs to be treated early and effectively to prevent permanent injury.
-Treatment should ideally be initiated in the first two weeks following birth in a newborn to gain the maximum developmental advantage.
+Congenital hypothyroidism, being most frequently caused by congenital hypothyroidism, needs to be treated early and effectively to prevent permanent injury.
+Treatment should be initiated as early as possible, ideally within the first 1–2 weeks of life to gain the maximum developmental advantage.

 Diagnosis is established on the basis of thyroid function tests and clinical examination.
 Treatment must be started immediately upon diagnosis to avoid permanent damage.